RobertBergman/recipe-generator/README.md

 npm run dev
 ```

-3. Open [http://localhost:3000](http://localhost:3000) in your browser
+3. Open [http://localhost:8060](http://localhost:8060) in your browser

 ### First Time Setup

-1. Click "Configure Settings" on the welcome screen
+When you first visit the app, you'll see a welcome screen.
+Here's how to get started:

+1. **Click the "Settings" button** in the top-right corner of the navigation bar (gear icon)
-2. Enter your OpenRouter API key
+2. **Enter your OpenRouter API key** in the settings modal
+   - Get your API key at [https://openrouter.ai/keys](https://openrouter.ai/keys)
+   - Your key is stored **only in your browser's localStorage** - it never leaves your machine except when making API calls
+   - Each user brings their own API key, keeping costs and data private
+3. **Configure your preferences**:
-3. Select your diet type and preferences
+   - Select your diet type (Mediterranean, Keto, Vegan, etc.)
-4. Choose your location and preferred stores
-5. Set your serving size and any dietary restrictions
+   - Set your serving size
-6. Click "Save Settings"
+   - Add any dietary restrictions (optional)
+   - Enter your location (optional)
+4. **Click "Save Settings"**

+> **Privacy Note**: Your API key and all data are stored locally in your browser.
+The app never saves your key to any backend database.
+This makes the app secure for multiple users - each person uses their own API key and keeps their data private.

 ### Using the App